boring-pgp/spec/README.md

    The body of this packet consists of:

-   o  The byte 0x03.
+* The byte 0x03.

-   o  The eight-byte key ID of the public (sub-)key to
-      which the session key is encrypted.
+* The eight-byte key ID of the public (sub-)key to which the session key is encrypted.

-   o  A one-byte number giving the public-key algorithm used.
+* A one-byte number giving the public-key algorithm used.

-   o  A string of bytes that is the encrypted session key.
-This string
-      takes up the remainder of the packet, and its contents are dependent on the public-key algorithm used.
+* A string of bytes that is the encrypted session key.
+This string takes up the remainder of the packet, and its contents are dependent on the public-key algorithm used.

-      Algorithm Specific Fields for RSA encryption:

-      *  Multiprecision integer (MPI) of RSA encrypted value m**e mod n.

       Algorithm-Specific Fields for ECDH encryption: